cs1302uga/cs1302-minesweeper-alpha/README.md

       variable, but **it's also perfectly okay for you to assign it to an instance constant**.
 This will prevent you from reassigning it on accident.
-In Java, you can leave an instance constant uninitialized on the line where it's declared so long as you initialize exactly once inside your constructor.
+In Java, you can leave an instance constant uninitialized on the line where it's declared so long as you initialize it exactly once inside your constructor.
       Here is the declaration (notice we didn't initialize it here):

       ```java